kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_probed_points.md

 The whole process is a bit more complex than in the previous tutorials, but the tools provided by Kinetics Toolkit will help.
 The following example represents such a situation, where the following acquisitions were performed:
 - With a rigid body of three markers affixed to the right arm, an acquisition of a few seconds was recorded while another person touched the medial elbow epicondyle with the tip of the probe.
 Both were barely moving.
-- A wheelchair propulsion acquisition was then recorded.
+- A task acquisition was then recorded.
-- We want to reconstruct the trajectory of the right medial elbow epicondyle during the propulsion acquisition, even if it was not present during the acquisition.
+- We want to reconstruct the trajectory of the right medial elbow epicondyle during the task, even if it was not present during the task.

 ## Loading sample data

-We will create two TimeSeries, one representing the markers available during the probing acquisition, and the other representing the markers available during the propulsion acquisition.
+We will create two TimeSeries, one that represents the markers during the probing acquisition, and the other representing the markers during the task acquisition.

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk